Grade: Moderate Area: Ladakh

 What is included in the tour

-Guest house accommodation in Leh for 3 night with bed and breakfast
+- Guest house accommodation in Leh for 3 nights with bed and breakfast

-Transportation from Leh to starting and from finish to Leh
+- Transportation from Leh to start point and from finish point to Leh

 What is NOT included in the tour